harrynwosu/IDD/README.md

 └── main.jsx
 ```

-- The `components` directory contains the building blocks used for the site
+- The `components` directory contains the building blocks used for the site.
 - The `pages` directory contains the layout of the different pages (Home, About, Services, etc.).
 It basically uses the building blocks from `components` to lay the different pages out.
 - The `styles` directory contains CSS styles for almost everything.
 Each component/page might have its own styles file which defines the styles used in that file.